broadinstitute/wfl/docs/md/workflow-options.md

     though WDLs can customize them too.
 For more information see [Cromwell's documentation](https://cromwell.readthedocs.io/en/stable/wf_options/Overview/).

-???+ tip
     Another important piece of context for this page is the difference between a workflow that actually gets run on Cromwell versus a workload (a WFL-managed set of individual workflows).

 ## Usage

 !!! info "Summary"
     - Workflow options are an arbitrary JSON object stored in a key of `workflow_options`
     - Can be provided either per-workflow or for an entire workload (or both)
-    - Optional when you make requests but will always be included in responses
+    - Optional when you make requests but will always be included in WFL's responses

 Suppose the following valid workload request that you might `POST` to `/create` or `/exec`:

 ```json
 {
   "cromwell": "https://cromwell-gotc-auth.gotc-dev.broadinstitute.org",